 “With Valentine's Day, it's all about emotion,” Lizzy says.
 “There are a lot of subtle ways to show emotion that aren’t kissing and hugging, such as a person interacting with an animal.”

 If you’re trying to get great product shots, Lizzy offers some simple tricks that will make anyone’s photos look professional.

 - Less is more: use clean backgrounds and natural light.

 - Don’t clutter the image with too many props.

 - Bounce light into the image with a reflector or an 8x10 sheet of paper.

-- Use VSCO for an editing tool that’s “easy, fun, and intuitive.”
+- Use VSCO for a photo editing tool that’s “easy, fun, and intuitive.”

 3. Surface the right products or services at the right time.

 Based what you now know about your audience and including the photos you took, make the right products prominent on all of your channels.